New bounds for the Moser-Tardos distribution: Introduction

 \end{proposition}

-\textbf{The Lopsided Lov\'{a}sz Local Lemma.} Although the variable-assignment LLL is by far the most common setting in combinatorics, there are other probability spaces for which a generalized form of the LLL, known as the \emph{Lopsided Lov\'{a}sz Local Lemma} or \emph{LLLL}, applies.
-This was introduced by Erd\H{o}s \& Spencer \cite{erdos-spencer}, which showed that a form of the LLLL applies to the probability space defined by the uniform distribution on permutations of $n$ letters.
-Erd\H{o}s \& Spencer used this to construct Latin transversals; the space of random permutations has since been used in a variety of other combinatorial constructions.
-While the space of random permutations (which we refer to as the \emph{permutation LLL}) is the most well-known application of the LLLL, it also covers probability spaces such as hamiltonian cycles and matchings of the complete graph \cite{quest}.
+Although the variable-assignment LLL is by far the most common setting in combinatorics, there are other probability spaces for which a generalized form of the LLL, known as the \emph{Lopsided Lov\'{a}sz Local Lemma} or \emph{LLLL}, applies.
+This was introduced by Erd\H{o}s \& Spencer \cite{erdos-spencer}, which showed that it applies to the probability space of the uniform distribution on permutations, and used this for a construction involving Latin transversals.
+We refer to this setting as the \emph{permutation LLL}; it has since been used for a variety of other problems.
+The LLLL also covers probability spaces such as hamiltonian cycles and matchings of the complete graph \cite{quest}.

-Recently, there have been algorithms similar to MT developed for general probability spaces, such as \cite{harvey, achlioptas}; nearly all applications of the LLLL now have corresponding polynomial-time algorithms.
+Algorithms similar to MT have also been developed for general probability spaces, such as \cite{harvey, achlioptas, harris-obl}; nearly all applications of the LLLL now have corresponding polynomial-time algorithms.
 One may define an analogous ``MT-distribution'', i.e. the distribution at the algorithm termination.
-Work of \cite{ilio} and \cite{kolmogorov} has shown that for many of these settings, specifically those which have an object known as a ``commutative resampling oracle,'' the MT-distribution has similar properties to the LLL-distribution.
-Specifically, they show the following: \begin{proposition}[\cite{ilio}] For any event $E$ in the probability space $\Omega$,
+Results of \cite{ilio, kolmogorov} show that for many of these settings, specifically those which have an object known as a ``commutative resampling oracle,'' the MT-distribution has similar properties to the LLL-distribution: \begin{proposition}[\cite{ilio}] If a probability space $\Omega$ has a commutative resampling oracle, then for any event $E$ on the space $\Omega$ we have:

 \end{proposition}